frsyuki/gem-compile/README.md

 ## Overview

 gem-compile is a RubyGem command plugin that adds 'complie' command.
-The command creates binary gems from gems with extensions.
+It creates binary gems from gems with extensions.

 ## Installation

+    $ gem build gem-compile.gemspec
+    $ gem install gem-compile-*.gem
+    or
-    gem install gem-compile
+    $ gem install gem-compile

 ## Usage